Martin Achkov

-Martin Achkov (Bulgarian: Мартин Ачков; born 10 July 1999) is a Bulgarian footballer who plays as a winger for Septemvri Sofia.
+Martin Achkov (Bulgarian: Мартин Ачков; born 10 July 1999) is a Bulgarian professional footballer who plays as a left back for Botev Vratsa.

 Career

 Achkov began his career in CSKA Sofia and Litex Lovech, before moving to Slavia Sofia in the summer of 2019.
-In January 2020 he was send on loan to Spartak Varna until end of season.
+In January 2020, he was sent on loan to Spartak Varna until end of season.

-In the summer of 2020 he signed with Septemvri Sofia.
+In the summer of 2020, he signed with Septemvri Sofia.
 He become main player to the team and helped the team with the promotion to First League in 2022.
-He complete his professional debut in the first league match of the season against Ludogorets Razgrad.
+He completed his professional debut in the first league match of the season against Ludogorets Razgrad.